-All employees of U.S. Ski & Snowboard must complete SafeSport training and background screening before their first day of work.
-All interns, volunteers and contractors who have access to the Center of Excellence, or who frequently interact with athletes, and those who have access to confidential U.S. Ski & Snowboard information related to the organization or athletes, must also complete SafeSport training and background screening before their first day of interning, volunteering, or beginning contract work.
+All employees of U.S. Ski & Snowboard, interns, volunteers, and contractors who have access to the Center of Excellence, or who have regular contact or are in a position of authority over athletes, and those who have access to confidential U.S. Ski & Snowboard information related to the organization or athletes, must complete SafeSport training and background screening before their first day of employment, interning, volunteering, or beginning contract work.

-The changes will also impact U.S. Ski & Snowboard member clubs, as they will be required to implement the same standards of SafeSport training and education, and background screening, as all those who work at or with U.S. Ski & Snowboard in Park City, and at the FIS events in the United States.
-These mandatory requirements will include:
+U.S. Ski & Snowboard member clubs are also required to implement SafeSport training and background screening as well as the MAAPP for all those who work at or with U.S. Ski & Snowboard, and at all U.S. Ski & Snowboard- or FIS- sanctioned events in the United States.
+These mandatory requirements include:

-- Criminal background screening for all employees, coaches, officials, and volunteers who are in regular contact with athletes, or in positions of authority over athletes - Consistent education on prevention of sexual abuse, bullying, and hazing, and clear reporting structures in place to enable anyone who is concerned about any of these areas to be able to come forward and report

-- The development and implementation of policies to limit, as much as possible, one-onone interactions with athletes at any time - Implementation and enforcement of policies and preparation for and quick response to random audits for compliance by the US Center for SafeSport - Background screening and SafeSport training: Now required all employees, coaches, officials, and volunteers who are in regular contact with athletes, or in positions of authority over athletes every two seasons - Fast Start Coaching Course: Now required for Level 100 certification
+- Criminal background screening once every two seasons for all employees, coaches, officials, board members, interns, contractors, and volunteers who are in regular contact with athletes, or in positions of authority over athletes - · Core Center for SafeSport Training - Following the completion of the Core Center for SafeSport training, a refresher course is required every season - The adoption of U.S. Ski & Snowboard's MAAPP, to limit, as much as possible, one-onone interactions with athletes at all times - Implementation and enforcement of policies, and preparation for and quick response to random audits for compliance by the U.S. Center for SafeSport - Completion of the introduction to avalanche course on U.S. Ski & Snowboard's membership platform - Fast Start Coaching Course: Now required for Level 100 certification

-These policies and processes are in the process of implementation across all levels of U.S. Ski & Snowboard's member programs.
-More details regarding SafeSport are available on the U.S. Ski & Snowboard website.
+These policies apply to all levels of U.S. Ski & Snowboard's member programs.
+More details regarding SafeSport and Athlete Safety are available on the U.S. Ski & Snowboard website at usskiandsnowboard.org/safesport-athlete-safety.